pvasireddy-amd/mlir-aie/AIEDialect.md

 operation ::= `aie.packet_source` `<` $tile `,` $bundle `:` $channel `>` attr-dict
 ```

-A object representing the destination of a packet-switched flow.
+An object representing the destination of a packet-switched flow.
 This must exist
 within an [aie.packet_flow](#aiepacketflow-aiepacketflowop) operation.

 See [aie.packet_flow](#aiepacketflow-aiepacketflowop) for an example.